AndrewRedican/react-json-editor-ajrm/README.md

 5. Open `http://localhost:8080` in the web browser

-## Latest Release Notes [v2.1.0] - May 10, 2018
+## Latest Release Notes [v2.1.9] - May 10, 2018
-1. Able to customize component further via new properties.
+1. Fixed issues when data is pasted into component.

 ## Features